hestabroo/website/_posts/2025-10-01-texasholdem.md

   {% endhighlight %}

   Next was a function to check the highest-scoring poker hand in a given set of cards.
 This logic had to be dynamic to card sets of any length, not just 5 (an early iteration evaluated 5-card combinations independently, but that was slow).
-The core idea of this is to, in one fell swoop, evaluate the best existing hand of that "type" (see <strong>Preliminary Hands</strong> for a bit more context on the types I defined.
+The core idea of this is to, in one fell swoop, evaluate the best existing hand of that "type" (see <strong>Preliminary Hands</strong> for a bit more context on the types I defined).
 Hand types are evaluated in priority order to save compute evaluating lesser hands.
 There's a bit of a unique approach for each hand type, but these all work primarily off of list comprehension to minimize overhead:

   {% highlight python %}
 #make a function to check what you have